SpencerCooley/context-wrangler/README.md

-# Context Wrangler: A Long-Term Memory Solution for Gemini CLI
+# Context Wrangler: A Long-Term Memory Solution for AI Agents

-This project provides a simple command-line tool, `context-wrangler`, that acts as a bridge between the Gemini CLI and a Redis database.
-Its purpose is to give your Gemini assistant a persistent, long-term memory, allowing you to save and load the context of your work across different sessions.
+This project provides a simple command-line tool, `context-wrangler`, that acts as a bridge between an AI agent and a Redis database.
+Its purpose is to give your AI assistant a persistent, long-term memory, allowing you to save and load the context of your work across different sessions.

 ## The Problem

-The Gemini CLI is incredibly powerful, but its conversational context is session-specific.
+AI agents are incredibly powerful, but their conversational context is often session-specific.
 When you close the terminal, the assistant forgets the files you were working on, the decisions you made, and the overall goal of your tasks.
 This requires you to re-establish context every time you start a new session.

 ## The Solution

-`context-wrangler` is a tool that your Gemini assistant can call using its `run_shell_command` capability.
+`context-wrangler` is a tool that your AI agent can call using its ability to execute shell commands.
 By instructing your assistant to use this tool, you can have it save a summary of your session (e.g., modified files, key decisions) to your own Redis instance.
 In a new session, you can instruct the assistant to read from Redis, instantly bringing it up to speed.

-This guide will walk you through setting up `context-wrangler` for your own use with the Gemini CLI.
+This guide will walk you through setting up `context-wrangler` for your own use with an AI agent.

 ---